Scaling limit for a long-range divisible sandpile: Proof of Propositions of Section

 Finally, by \eqref{psiMn-hat} we conclude the proof of the first part of Lemma \ref{psiM-grande-estimate}.
-The proof of (i) and (ii) follows that same idea used in the first part of the proof. \end{proof}
+The proof of (i) and (ii) follows the same idea used in the first part of the proof. \end{proof}

 \begin{proof}[Proof of Lemma \ref{GMntoGMtilde}] Let us introduce the notation

 Then